Clipping versus Hand Stripping

 Today very few Terriers hunt predators that live underneath the ground.
 Nor do they hunt in the thick undergrowth of hedgerows and prickles.
 However, in the modern world the Terrier's coat has become an integral part of their breed type.
 With no predators or thick undergrowth to pull the coat out, the method of hand stripping was developed as an extension of a natural moulting process.
-Terriers do not naturally moult.
-So, their coats do not fall out all over your clothes and carpet.
+Called rough coated Terriers, they not naturally moult.
+In simple terms, their coats do not fall out all over your clothes and carpet.
 Rather, the older coat has to be 'tugged' out.
 This process of tugging the old coat out is called ' hand stripping'.

 Advantages of Hand Stripping